Fifth-year G Anna Wilson emerges as a top Stanford defender

 And, perhaps, just one more run by these two young women?

-“It has been great having you back for a fifth year,” VanDerveer said.
+“It has been great having you back for a fifth year,” VanDerveer told Wilson.
 “You’ve had a fantastic season.
 You get my vote for Pac-12 defender of the year. ...
 I think that No. 3 on your jersey means you should come back for a third Senior Day.”

 More AP women’s college basketball: https://apnews.com/hub/womens-college-basketball and https://twitter.com/AP_Top25